William Apess

-William Apess (1798–1839, Pequot) (also known as William Apes before 1837), was an ordained Methodist minister, writer, and activist of mixed-race descent, who was a political and religious leader in Massachusetts.
-After becoming ordained as a Methodist minister in 1829, he published his autobiography the same year.
-It is among the first autobiographies by a Native American writer.
+William Apess (1798–1839, Pequot) (also known as William Apes before 1837), was a Methodist minister, writer, and activist of mixed-race descent.
+Apess spent most of his career in New England.

+In 1829 he published A Son of the Forest, one of the first autobiographies by a Native American writer.
 Apess was part Pequot by descent, especially through his mother's family, and identified with their culture.

-In 1833, while serving as an itinerant preacher in New England, Apess visited the Mashpee on Cape Cod.
-Hearing their grievances against white overseers and settlers who stole their wood, he helped organize what was called the Mashpee Revolt of 1833-34.
-Their attempt to regain civil rights was covered sympathetically by the Boston Advocate, but criticized by local journals on Cape Cod.
-Apess published a book about the experience in 1835, which he summarized as "Indian Nullification."
+Later in life, he was adopted by the Mashpee tribe.

-Apess alienated many of his supporters before dying in New York City at age 41, but he has been described as "perhaps the most successful activist on behalf of Native American rights in the antebellum United States."
+In recent decades, Apess's works have been frequently anthologized in collections of American literature, alongside other early American Native writers like Samson Occom and Jane Johnston Schoolcraft.
+Apess has been described as "perhaps the most successful activist on behalf of Native American rights in the antebellum United States."